 Actually, y is redundant, since it represents information that is already present through the existence of x.
-In fact, the relations x[y[w]] = w, y[x[m]] = m hold for all m and w who are married.
-Thus, the value y_w could be determined by a simple search of x; the array y, however, clearly improves the efficiency of the algorithm.
+In fact, the relations hold for all m and w who are married.
+Thus, the value $y_w$ could be determined by a simple search of x; the array y, however, clearly improves the efficiency of the algorithm.
 The information represented by x and y is needed to determine stability of a proposed set of marriages.
 Since this set is constructed stepwise by marrying individuals and testing stability after each proposed marriage, x and y are needed even before all their components are defined.
-In order to keep track of defined components, we may introduce Boolean arrays singlem, singlew: ARRAY n OF BOOLEAN with the meaning that $singlem_m$ implies that x_m is defined, and $singlew_w$ implies that y_w is defined.
-An inspection of the proposed algorithm, however, quickly reveals that the marital status of a man is determined by the value m through the relation
+In order to keep track of defined components, we may introduce Boolean arrays with the meaning that $singlem_m$ implies that $x_m$ is undefined, and $singlew_w$ implies that $y_w$ is undefined.
+An inspection of the proposed algorithm, however, quickly reveals that the marital status of a man k is determined by the value m through the relation